deis/workflow/src/understanding-deis/concepts.md

 ## Backing Services

-Deis treats databases, caches, storage, messaging systems, and other [backing services][] as attached resources, in keeping with Twelve-Factor best practices.
+Workflow treats all persistent serivces such as databases, caches, storage, messaging systems, and other [backing services][] as resources managed separtely from your application.
+This philosophy aligns with Twelve-Factor best practices.

 Applications are attached to backing services using [environment variables][].
 Because applications are decoupled from backing services, apps are free to scale up independently, to swap services provided by other apps, or to switch to external or third-party vendor services.

 ## See Also

 * [Architecture](architecture.md)
 * [Twelve-Factor App][]

 [Build and Run]: http://12factor.net/build-release-run
 [Docker]: https://www.docker.com/